-When you go to a restaurant, it is easy to think that ordering flavored water instead of soft drinks is a healthy substitution.
+The first of unhealthy habits has to do with flavored waters.
+When you go to a restaurant, it’s quite normal to think that ordering flavored water instead of soft drinks is a healthy option.
 This is partly true, but also partly false.
 These drinks have sugar, additives, and other ingredients that are not too good for your health.
-There is nothing better that natural water or fresh-squeezed juices, that are homemade.
+The truth is that there is nothing better that natural water or freshly-squeezed juices.

-You have surely had a granola bar or two in your life thinking that the grains are healthy, however, they also have a large amount of sugar and even chocolate.
+You have surely had a granola bar or two in your life thinking that the grains are healthy.
+However, they also have a large amount of sugar and even chocolate.
 They are made specifically to give the body a boost of calories, which is why athletes tend to eat them.
 The same thing happens with protein bars sold at the gym.
-It is better to choose a healthy and homemade snack, which offers proteins, minerals, and fiber.
+It’s better to choose a healthy and homemade snack, which offers proteins, minerals, and fiber.

-It has been proven that vitamins taken in the form of medicine don’t necessarily benefit your body, especially when taken a lot.
-There are some weak correlations between cardiac diseases and cancer.
-They also don’t let the metabolism take advantage of the vitamins that come from food (where you should really get them), or in other words, from natural sources.
+Another of our unhealthy habits has to do with vitamin supplements.
+It has been proven that vitamins taken in the form of medicine don’t necessarily benefit your body, especially when taken frequently.
+When you take them a lot, then your metabolism doesn’t get all the vitamins that come from your proper food (where you should really get them from), or in other words, from natural sources.

 Beer has a lot of calories

-Many have begun to drink beer in place of other “stronger” drinks with more calories.
-However, because of such as barley and alcohol, it is not a good alternative if you are trying to diet or lose weight.
-A lower alcoholic content than clear liquids has a tendency to leave you less satisfied, and you drink more as a result.
+Many people have begun to drink beer in place of other “stronger” drinks with more calories.
+However, because of the barley and alcohol content, it is not a good alternative if you are on a diet or trying to lose weight.
+If a drink has a lower alcoholic content than clear alcoholic drinks then they have the tendency to leave you less satisfied, and you drink more as a result.

 Fish fat isn’t bad

-Unlike what happens with meat from cows, pigs, or chickens, fish has properties that offer a healthy kind of fat.
+Unlike what happens with meat from cows, pigs, or chickens, fish offers us a healthy kind of fat.
 You have surely heard of Omega 3 fatty acids.
-For example, you shouldn’t remove the fat from the salmon because you will lose a large amount of nutrients that improve your mental capacity and reduce the risk of acquiring chronic diseases.
+For example, you shouldn’t remove the fat from the salmon because you’ll lose a large amount of nutrients that improve your mental capacity and reduce the risk of acquiring chronic diseases.